Water Around Your Furnace in the Summer — Indianapolis Guide

 4. Place Vacuum Around PVC Drain Line

-Using a water-safe vacuum (i.e. Shop-Vac®), remove any debris and potential clogs.
-Afterward, turn on air conditioning system and monitor to determine if this fixed leak.
+Using a water-safe vacuum (like a Shop-Vac®), remove any debris and potential clogs.
+Then turn on the air conditioning system and monitor to see if this fixed the leak.

 5. Pour Water Into Top of Condensate Pump

-If condensate pump does not react, it indicates a mechanical failure.
-If it does pump the water, then the drain line from pump to drain (or wherever water gets dispersed) is clear.
+If the condensate pump doesn’t react, it indicates a mechanical failure.
+If it does pump the water, then the drain line from the pump to the drain is clear.

-If you’ve taken the above steps and still are seeing water in places it shouldn’t be, give us a call.
-Sometimes these issues require a quality contractor to disassemble air conditioner and furnace components to diagnose.
+If you’ve taken these steps and are still seeing water where it shouldn’t be, give us a call at HomeSense.
+Sometimes these issues require disassembling air conditioner and furnace components to diagnose.